 Convenient source of hair nourishment

-Nutritional supplements are best thought of as a ‘hair growth booster‘ which usefully compliments clinically-proven hair loss treatment, rather than as a solution for male or female pattern hair loss in their own right.
+Nutritional food supplements are best thought of as a ‘hair growth booster‘ which support clinically-proven hair loss treatments, rather than as a solution for male or female pattern hair loss in their own right.
+They do not treat hairloss, but they may help to maintain normal hair growth through the inclusion of key vitamins, minerals and amino acids.

-Belgravia’s dietary supplement, Hair Vitalics – which is available to everyone, not just our clients – is especially formulated to provide nourishment for your hair, to help strengthen it from within.
-Vitamins A, C and B6 are combined with minerals including biotin, iron and zinc sulphate, and extracts of aloe vera, saw palmetto and ginkgo biloba to promote healthy hair.
+Belgravia’s dietary supplement, Hair Vitalics – which is available to everyone, not just our clients – is especially formulated to provide nourishment for your hair, with a range of highly-targeted ingredients including biotin, selenium, and zinc for the maintenance of normal healthy hair growth.

 Given the current approach, it will be interesting to hear what the researchers, led by Principal Investigator David J Friedman, MD and Study Director, Lilach Gavish PhD of Israel’s Friedman Skin & Laser Centre, find out.
 They have set a study completion date of February 2016 and hope to have results ready to publish in June 2016.
 We will publish an update on their findings as soon as these become available.